JonnyCBB/ECACOMSIG-ComputingSchool2015/Tutorial.md

 Because it compiles the method it doesn't matter what vales you put in to the `+` function the second time around, as long as the types are the same, Julia will execute the code much faster.
 So when benchmarking the time that Julia takes to run code, don't take the first run seriously because that includes compile time.

 ###### Note 2
 Since Julia infers the types of the values, annotating functions with the types of the input arguments doesn't necessarily improve the perfomance.
 So the annotations are optional, but they are good to let other people know explicitly what inputs arguments are expected.
-So I personally would encourage the use of them if they don't make the code unreadable.
+So I personally would encourage function annotation if they don't make the code unreadable.

 ### Composite types
 These are the closest you'll get to defining the structure of objects in classes in traditional object oriented languages.
 If you are familiar with _structs_ in C or Matlab then Composite types are essentially identical.